 - 1. Within flood hazard areas mapped by the Federal Emergency Management Agency (FEMA), additional freeboard up to a maximum of three feet to accommodate identified sea level rise as depicted on "Potential Sea Level Rise Maps" prepared and adopted by the County of Marin, shall be added to the Base Flood Elevation (BFE) when establishing the minimum elevation required for proposed construction. - 2.
-Within areas that are not within FEMA mapped flood zones but are shown as potentially inundated by sea level rise identified on "Potential Sea Level Rise Maps" prepared and adopted by the County of Marin, new development shall be constructed such that the lowest finished floor exceeds the highest natural elevation of the ground surface next to the proposed walls of the structure prior to construction (i.e., "highest adjacent grade") by an amount equal to or greater than the projected sea level rise as depicted on the above referenced maps.
+Within areas that are not within FEMA mapped flood zones but are shown as potentially inundated by accelerated sea level rise on "Potential Sea Level Rise Maps" prepared and adopted by the County of Marin, new development shall be constructed such that the lowest finished floor exceeds the highest natural elevation of the ground surface next to the proposed walls of the structure prior to construction (i.e., "highest adjacent grade") by an amount equal to or greater than the projected sea level rise as depicted on the above referenced maps.

 C-EH-9 Maximum Building Heights in Flood Hazard Areas.
-For new development within Flood Hazard Areas as defined by Policy C-EH-3, the maximum allowable building height shall be 25 feet above grade, or 15 feet above the minimum floor elevation as required by Policy C-EH-8, whichever is greater (see Policy C-EH-11 for Maximum Building Heights within the Seadrift Subdivision) except:

-Where development consists soley of raising an existing structure by the minimum amount necessary to meet the Base Flood Elevation (BFE) established by FEMA plus any additional elevation require by Policy C-Eh-8:
+For new development within Flood Hazard Areas as defined by Policy C-EH-3, the maximum allowable building height shall be 25 feet above grade, or 15 feet above the minimum floor elevation as required by Policy C-EH-8, whichever is greater (see Policy C-EH-11 for Maximum Building Heights within the Seadrift Subdivision).
+Where development consists solely of raising an existing structure to meet the Base Flood Elevation (BFE) established by FEMA and any additional elevation required by Policy C-EH-8, a building height of up to 30 feet above grade may be allowed through the Coastal Permit process subject to conditions of approval prohibiting future increases in the height, mass, and bulk of the structure.